Migdalo/writeups/2016-3ds-ctf/what_the_hex/README.md

 ```
 3DS{u_5hOuIdv3_7ried_tesseract}
 ```
 'I' is a capital 'i', and the 'O' is capital 'o'.
 In the image it seems that the 'i' should be an 'l', and the 'o' should be 0.
-However, trying to return a flag with 'fixed' characters would prompt you about wrong flag.
+However, trying to return a flag with 'fixed' characters prompted about wrong flag.
 To get the flag right, it was necessary to type the flag exactly as Tesseract printed it, and not to try to fix characters that might seem to have been recognized wrong.